F&Q

 Do You Donate To Any Charities?

 Yes!
 I donate a minimum of 10% to a variety of charities with each print sale.
-These charities include Children’s Cancer Research Fund, Freedom Honor Flight, Juvenile Diabetes Research Foundation, Seasons 4 Hope, and St. Elizabeth’s Medical Center.
+These charities include Children’s Cancer Research Fund, Freedom Honor Flight, Juvenile Diabetes Research Foundation, Seasons 4 Hope, and Gundersen St. Elizabeth’s Hospital.
 Each of these charities have a very special meaning to me.